ZulfaBueraheng/ZulfaBueraheng/README.md

 -----------------

-* 🌍  I'm based in Narathiwat, Thailand
+* 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [zulfa.bg@gmail.com](mailto:zulfa.bg@gmail.com)

 ### Skills